-3. We obtained the October 1, 2021 PEP data submitted to the Department of Education (or equivalent listing prepared by management), including full-time teachers, principals, and assistant principals by classification, as well as their level of education and experience, and obtained management's representation that the data was complete.
+3. We obtained the October 1, 2022 PEP data submitted to the Department of Education (or equivalent listing prepared by management), including full-time teachers, principals, and assistant principals by classification, as well as their level of education and experience, and obtained management's representation that the data was complete.
 We then selected a sample of 25 individuals, traced to each individual's personnel file, and observed that each individual's education level and experience was properly classified on the PEP data or equivalent listing prepared by management.

-Results: For 4 of the 25 individuals examined, we noted the experience level reported on the October 1, 2021 PEP data submitted to the Department of Education did not agree to the personnel file documentation.
+Results: For 1 of the 25 individuals examined, we noted the experience level reported on the October 1, 2022 PEP data submitted to the Department of Education did not agree to the personnel file documentation.

-Management Response: Management corrected the individuals' experience levels in the reporting system.
+Management Response: Management corrected the individual's experience level in the reporting system.